Your Gift Makes a Difference

 Harvard Yard Society

-The Harvard Yard Society comprises a select group of leaders who support Dean Gay's vision for innovation by providing flexible, immediate-use funding to the Harvard College Fund, Graduate School Fund, or Harvard John A. Paulson School of Engineering and Applied Sciences at the following membership levels:
+The Harvard Yard Society comprises a select group of leaders who support the vision of the Edgerley Family Dean by providing flexible, immediate-use funding to the Harvard College Fund, Graduate School Fund, or Harvard John A. Paulson School of Engineering and Applied Sciences at the following membership levels:

 With a $1 million gift or pledge, these contributors support the Faculty of Arts and Sciences at the highest level, enabling Harvard to push the limits of liberal arts education.
 Dean's Fellows are recognized in the Harvard Yard Society in perpetuity and celebrated with a Harvard Yard Society event and on an honorary donor wall.
 Donors also receive an option to participate in a day of recognition, lifetime invitations to the President's Associates celebrations, and will receive ongoing communications illustrating how the FAS has benefited from immediate-use giving.